 Problem AddressedAccording to a seminal Institute of Medicine report published in 2000, between 44,000 and 98,000 patients die each year as a result of medical errors that could have been prevented.
 To reduce these deaths, the institute strongly recommends that health care organizations develop a "culture of safety" so that personnel and processes are focused on improving the reliability and safety of patient care.1 However, despite good intentions and some improvements, many institutions still do not have a culture of safety, and many errors go underreported due to a fear of disciplinary action.

-- Limitations to proactively addressing safety issues: Health care organizations that embody a culture of safety encourage individuals to report errors and near-misses and use the associated data to identify problems and implement process improvements to address them.2 In contrast, a "blame-and-shame" organizational culture acts as a barrier to safety improvement, focusing on punishing the individual at fault rather than identifying and addressing system defects that led to the error.3
+- Limitations to proactively addressing safety issues: Health care organizations that embody a culture of safety encourage individuals to report errors and near misses and use the associated data to identify problems and implement process improvements to address them.2 In contrast, a "blame and shame" organizational culture acts as a barrier to safety improvement, focusing on punishing the individual at fault rather than identifying and addressing system defects that led to the error.3

 - Reluctance to report errors: A 2001 internally developed patient safety culture survey conducted at Christiana Care Health System found that employees felt that reporting an error was difficult and expressed fear of disciplinary action or personal liability if they did so.
 Only 55 percent of respondents believed that error reporting was widely encouraged and nonpunitive, while 53 percent did not believe that the organization improved patient care in response to medical errors.
+To address these perceptions, in 2010, Christiana Care embarked on a multiyear implementation plan to train managers, physician leaders, and frontline staff in "just culture" concepts, coined by Christiana Care as a "Culture of Responsibility," meaning there is shared responsibility to improve systems, create a learning environment that encourages colleagues to voice concerns, raise issues, and report errors and near misses without fear of retribution or punitive action.
+Recognizing that mistakes will happen, the Culture of Responsibility helps define and manage human error, at-risk, and reckless behaviors to create a consistent managerial response.

-Description of the Innovative ActivitySafety mentors at Christiana Care Health System help staff implement best practices related to patient safety, including reporting errors and near-misses.
+Description of the Innovative ActivitySafety mentors at Christiana Care Health System help staff implement best practices related to patient safety, including reporting errors and near misses.
 Key elements of the program include the following:

 - Safety mentor appointment: Each unit and department appoints a frontline staff member to serve as the safety mentor; there are currently 75 mentors throughout the organization.
 Mentors come from many disciplines, including (but not limited to) nursing, respiratory therapy, laboratory, home care services, environmental services, pharmacy, and radiation oncology.
 Safety mentors in the department of nursing are members of their unit-based quality and safety councils within the organization's shared governance model.